Toward Generative Quantum Utility via Correlation-Complexity Map: Introduction

 In this work, we propose a Correlation–Complexity Map designed to operationalize this search.
 The map is defined by two complementary dataset indicators.
 First, we introduce a spectral measure, the Quantum Correlation–Likeness Indicator (QCLI) $I_\text{QCLI}$, that quantifies how the dataset’s correlation-order (Walsh–Fourier) spectrum deviates from an i.i.d. classical binomial baseline via a Jensen–Shannon divergence.
-This construction yields an interpretable, permutation-invariant notion of ``quantum compatibility'' in the sense of parity-structured interference patterns that align with the order-based structure induced by IQP models.
-Second, we introduce a structural measure, the classical Correlation–Complexity Indicator (CCI) $I_\text{CCI}$, defined as the fraction of total correlation that cannot be captured by optimal pairwise (tree-structured) graphical models, computed via the Chow–Liu tree approximation.
-Together, the pair $(I_\text{QCLI}, I_\text{CCI})$ yields a two-dimensional landscape that separates datasets that are classically local/pairwise-expressible from those dominated by genuinely high-order, non-local dependencies, while simultaneously measuring whether their correlation signatures are compatible with IQP-type interference structure.
+Second, we introduce a structural measure, the classical Correlation–Complexity Indicator (CCI) $I_\text{CCI}$, which measures the fraction of total correlation not captured by an optimal tree-structured model, computed via the Chow–Liu tree approximation.
+Together, the pair $(I_\text{QCLI}, I_\text{CCI})$ yields a two-dimensional landscape that separates datasets that are classically local/pairwise-expressible from those dominated by genuinely high-order dependencies, while simultaneously measuring whether their correlation signatures are compatible with IQP-type interference structure.

 We then apply these indicators across a diverse suite of datasets to instantiate the proposed Correlation–Complexity Map and empirically delineate an IQP-compatible regime (\text{high} $I_\text{QCLI}$, high $I_\text{CCI}$).
 Strikingly, we find that classical turbulence datasets occupy this regime, exhibiting both relatively strong beyond-pairwise dependence and correlation-order spectra that deviate markedly from classical binomial randomness.